CITY Fans United are still determined to develop a supporter-run club – but that isn’t stopping them from chasing outside investment.

 “It’s difficult to make anything concrete at the moment as the club is not yet in existence, but if and when everything is in place we will let people know.”

-Cheshire West and Chester Council, the owners of the Deva, has given interested parties until April 19 to declare their intention to run a club based at the ground.
+Cheshire West and Chester Council, the owners of the Deva, has set a deadline of Monday, April 19 for interested parties to declare their intention to run a club from the Bumpers Lane facility.

 CFU have provided the council with a draft of their business plan which they continue to refine.

 Banks said: “We are improving the business plan with each passing day with extra things going into it that will prove we are the strongest bid.”